 Adult Gerontology: Differences Between Acute and Primary Care Nursing

-There is a serious shortage of primary care physicians in the U.S., and nurse practitioners are helping fill the demand.* Specifically, adult gerontology nurse practitioners are an increasingly important part of the healthcare system, providing care to people 13 years of age and older.
+With today's increased emphasis on preventive care and a growing need for healthcare services for an aging population, nurse practitioners are in demand.1 Specifically, adult gerontology nurse practitioners are an increasingly important part of the healthcare system, providing care to people 13 years of age and older.
 But not all adult gerontology nurse practitioners are focused on the day-to-day primary care of patients.
 Some are focused on acute care.
 How are the two fields different and how are they related?
 Here are some answers.

 They Focus on Different Kinds of Medical Care

 In general, primary care refers to clinic-based medical care where you see a patient multiple times over many years, treating chronic health issues and helping the patient mitigate health risks.
 Acute care, however, refers to medical care given to treat a specific, pressing medical problem.